×

 How to Make Keto Snowball Cookies

-4. Add the dry ingredients: almond flour, coconut flour, toasted pecans, salt, and vanilla extract.
+Gradually add the almond flour, coconut flour, xanthan gum, toasted pecan flour, salt, and vanilla extract to the creamed butter mixture.

-7. Preheat the oven and line a baking sheet with parchment paper.
+Preheat your oven to 350°F/180°C. While it’s heating up, line a baking sheet with parchment paper.

-9. Bake the cookies for 10-15 minutes until the cookies are golden.
+Pop the baking sheet into the preheated oven and bake for 10-15 minutes or until the cookies are thoroughly cooked.

 how to make snowball cookies with almond flour